miso-lims/miso-lims/docs/user_manual/type_data.md

 * Xenograft Tissue: Xenograft derived from some tumour
 * Organoid

-Tissue Types can only be modified via direct access to the MISO database.
-As such, it must be done by a MISO administrator.
+MISO administrators can add, edit, and delete tissue types using the standard interface.
+A tissue type can only be deleted if the option has not been used by any existing samples.

 {% include userman-toplink.md %}